Trademark Registration

 FAQS

-The total amount is $1,500.
-Of that amount, $1,250 is payable to our firm, and the remaining $250 is the filing fee charged by the USPTO (the USPTO charges a $250 filing fee per class of goods or services).
+The total amount is $1,850 (includes the $500 “Knock Out Search” fee).
+Of that amount, $1,500 is payable to our firm, and the remaining $350 is the filing fee charged by the USPTO (the USPTO charges a base $350 filing fee per class of goods or services).
+Note: The USPTO charges an additional $200 per class if the Trademark ID Manual is not used.

-Not typically, but there may be additional fees in certain instances, as explained below.
-The $1,500 fee is for the registration of a single application under a single class of goods where the description of those goods or services is a USPTO pre-populated description — what’s referred to as a “TEAS Plus application” ($1,500 total, including the USPTO filing fees).
+There may be additional fees in certain instances, as explained below.
+The $1,850 fee is for the registration of a single application under a single class of goods where the description of those goods or services is a USPTO pre-populated description from the USPTO Trademark ID Manual.

 • If your mark will need to be registered under more than one class of goods, please keep in mind that the USPTO will charge you a filing fee for every additional class.
 For this reason, we usually advise clients to initially register under a single class, and, if no opposition occurs, then later expand the registration to additional classes, if so desired.